 ADVERTISEMENT

 As your tree grows, you’ll get more hints than you can possibly go through in one sitting.
 Manage them with these tips:

-• Schedule a regular session to check out whatever hints you can during that time.
+• Schedule a regular review session to check out whatever hints you can during that time.
 Until you review or ignore hints, all your hints will be displayed in the individual’s profile.

 • Focus on hints for certain people, such as hard-to-search relatives or direct ancestors and their siblings.

-Make sure you download a record image, if available, for any hints you accept, so you’ll have a copy even if your subscription ends.
 And as helpful as hints are, don’t make them your only method of genealogical research.
 They may miss matches in records with few or inaccurate details, such as variant name spellings or mistranscriptions.
 Some records, including wills, don’t have every name indexed.
-Hints aren’t generated from certain collections, such as newspapers.
+Hints aren’t generated from certain collections.
 And of course, there’s a whole universe of records that aren’t on Ancestry.com.
 But used as part of a broader research strategy, hints are invaluable timesavers and lead-generators.

+ADVERTISEMENT